Ahammed-nihalpt/Ahammed-nihalpt/README.md

 - 👋 Hi, I’m @Ahammed-nihalpt
 - 👀 I’m interested in Coding
-- 🌱 I’m currently wprking as MERN STACK DEVELOPER
+- 🌱 I’m currently working as MERN STACK DEVELOPER
 - 💞️ I’m looking to collaborate on any thing related to coding
 - 📫 How to reach me ahammednihalpt@gmail.com